PANDAExpress: a Simpler and Faster PANDA Algorithm: Motivating and Running Examples

 \subsection{The Hexagon Query and General Hyperplane Partitioning}

 Now, we present a different example where axis-parallel partitioning is insufficient.
 Consider the following DDR, due to~\cite{yilei-wang-2021}:

 The DDR is just a standard CQ, which we call the \emph{hexagon query}.
-The query is not challenging: if input relations have size $\leq N$, the query can be computed using any worst-case optimal join (WCOJ) algorithm~\cite{DBLP:conf/pods/NgoPRR12,DBLP:conf/icdt/Veldhuizen14,DBLP:journals/sigmod/NgoRR13}, in time $O\left(N^2\log N\right)$, which is optimal because the AGM-bound of the query is $N^2$.
-(See Appendix~\ref{app:examples} for more challenging examples.)
+The query is not challenging: if input relations have size $\leq N$, the query can be computed using any worst-case optimal join (WCOJ) algorithm~\cite{DBLP:conf/pods/NgoPRR12,DBLP:conf/icdt/Veldhuizen14,DBLP:journals/sigmod/NgoRR13}, in time $O\left(N^2\log N\right)$, which is optimal because the AGM-bound\footnote{See the Appendix~\ref{app:examples} for more challenging examples.} of the query is $N^2$.
 However, these WCOJ algorithms do not apply in general to DDRs, and we will not discuss them in this paper.
 Instead, we want to compute the hexagon query using only data partitioning and joins, in a manner similar to the previous example.
 The Shannon-flow inequality (Shearer's lemma~\cite{MR859293}) that proves $|Q| \leq N^2$ is:

 This inequality is also a sum of two simpler inequalities, which form the basis of the proof sequence in Theorem~\ref{thm:proof-sequence}:

 Assuming that $h$ satisfies $h(ABC)$, $h(CDE)$, $h(EFA)$, $h(BDF) \leq 1$, we seek a partition of the space of polymatroids such that, in each part, one of the two RHS in~\eqref{eq:q:hex:chains} is $\leq 2$.
 However, no axis-parallel partition exists with this property.
 If it existed, it would correspond to partitioning the values of $C$ and $F$ into light and heavy, but then the first join derived from~\eqref{eq:q:hex:chains} joins the light-$C$ with heavy-$F$, while the second joins the heavy-$C$ with the light-$F$, which leaves out the combinations light-light and heavy-heavy.
 Clearly, no algorithm is possible by simply partitioning into light and heavy.